-15. Boysun M, Wasserman C. Health of Washington State Report: Tobacco Use.
-Washington State Department of Health;2012.
+17. Christensen Trevor, Weisser Justin.
+Health of Washington State Report: Tobacco Use.
+Washington State Department of Health;2015.

-Combined 2008-2010 Behavioral Risk Factor Surveillance System (BRFSS) data indicate that AI/AN and Black adults in Washington have significantly higher rates of current cigarette use than their White, Hispanic/Latino, and Asian counterparts.
+Combined 2012-2014 Behavioral Risk Factor Surveillance System (BRFSS) data indicate that AI/AN adults in Washington have significantly higher rates of current cigarette use than their White, Black, Hispanic/Latino, and Asian counterparts.
 Cigarette use also decreased significantly as educational attainment or income increased.
 This report also indicates that smoking rates among gay, lesbian, and bisexual respondents were significantly higher than for their straight counterparts.
-These BRFSS data and 2010 Healthy Youth Survey data also show that 12th graders, 18-24 year olds and 25-34 year olds report the highest rates of current smoking, rates that are significantly higher than many of the younger or older age groups.
-Pregnancy Risk Assessment Monitoring System (PRAMS) data from 2006-2008 indicate that the smoking rates among pregnant women the three months prior to conception are highest among mothers younger than 20 (35% [95% CI 28-42%]).
-Thirty-one percent of mothers age 20-24 also reported smoking in the three months before pregnancy (95% CI 27-35%) compared to 9% (95% CI 5-13%) of mothers 35 years or older.
-These data also indicate that smoking before pregnancy is highest among AI/AN (41% [95% CI 36-46%]) and low-income mothers.
+These BRFSS data and 2014 Healthy youth survey data also show that smoking prevalence is highest in late adolescence and early adulthood, peaking among 25-34 years old for men and women.
+Pregnancy Risk Assessment Monitoring System (PRAMS) data from 2010-2012 indicate that the smoking rates among pregnant women before and during pregnancy are highest among mothers younger than 20 (36% [95% CI 28-45%]).
+Thirty-two percent of mothers age 20-24 also reported smoking before and during pregnancy (95% CI 27-37%) compared to 9% (95% CI 6-12%) of mothers 35 years or older.
+These data also indicate that smoking before pregnancy is highest among AI/AN (50% [95% CI 45-55%]) and low-income mothers.
 Because women often are not aware that they are pregnant until several weeks into their pregnancy, the smoking rates in the months leading up to pregnancy can have an important impact on fetal development and growth.